mulisuryaprakashreddy/Evolutionary-AI/README.md

 I didn't set out to explain AI like a textbook.
 I set out to show what it looks like from the inside — the ocean I fell into, the one word running all of it, and the road I'm walking, brick by brick.

 It's still being written.

+AND FOR MORE GO TO THE DOCUMENTATION FOLDER FOR THE ENTIRE DETAILS AND INFROMATION ABOUT THIS TOPIC